Abhinavkaitha/Insight_DE/README.md

 ### type_check:

-I used int as a placeholder for the average value in the code.
-If it remains as int by the end of calculations, then I'm replacing it with 0.
+int is used as a placeholder for the average value in the code.
+If it remains as int by the end of calculations, then int is replaced with 0.
 This function will check the type of the element at that index and if it is not an integer, it will replace it with zero.

 Input: Any datatype